Get Help Today(877) 648-4288

 Methamphetamine, or Meth for short, is a synthetic stimulant that is commonly produced in illegal labs (especially in Europe, Mexico, and the United States) and at home by amateurs.
 Meth can be mixed with several other drugs for an even greater, more dangerous, high.
 Meth is “cooked” by mixing several ingredients with other chemicals until the liquid Meth reacts with hydrogen chloride gas to form crystalized salt that is then filtered and dried.
 Small personalized labs can be found anywhere from hotel rooms to the middle of the woods, and even in the back of someone’s trunk, while bigger labs are usually inside abandoned buildings or warehouses.

 “Crystal” Meth gets its name from the blue-white rocks that harden once the process is complete.
-Derived from Amphetamine in the 20th century, Methamphetamine gives you a boost of energy.
+Derived from Amphetamine in the 20th century, Methamphetamine gives you a boost of energy and a sense of euphoria.
 Awareness increases, pulse starts to race, and you feel a pleasurable feeling throughout your body.
 This feeling however, does not last long, and the detrimental effects it takes on your body far outweigh any pleasures Meth might create.
-Its highly addictive features have earned Meth the classification of a Schedule II drug that is largely banned but is still legally available as medicine.
+Its highly addictive features have earned Meth the classification of a Schedule II drug that is largely banned but is still legally available as a prescribed medication.

 Help is out there